GAP in Aotearoa New Zealand

 Recent NZ results have shown a substantial increase in the health service’s ability to detect antenatally if the baby’s growth is unsatisfactory, which allows further investigation and timely delivery if necessary.
 Significant progress in this regard has been made across ethnic groups in New Zealand.

-GAP Team: The service is delivered by the UK Perinatal Institute GAP team led by Emily Butler, in association with the NZ educational leads Joyce Cowan and Clare Senner who have both been central to the national rollout and support to the DHB’s.
+GAP Team: The service is delivered by the UK Perinatal Institute GAP team led by Emily Butler, in association with the GAP NZ coordinator Judith Beattie (who recently joined the team in April 2024) and NZ Educator Jodie Rofe who has supported Districts over the past 18 months to introduce GROW 2.0.